EarthWalkSoftware/kaptain-debian/README.md

 These inter-dependent containers form a base *X11 video display stack* ready to be extended and integrated into the docker host display.

-The *EarthWalkSoftware/kaptain-debian* docker container installs the Kaptain software and configures the container for use by a calling container.
+The *EarthWalkSoftware/kaptain-debian* docker container installs the *Kaptain* package and configures the container for use by a calling container.
+The container exposes port *80*, allowing the container to be used in *API* (server) mode.

 _____________________